 Topic Selection: Working in teams of one or two, select an igneous or metamorphic site or suite of samples that is of particular interest to you.
 There are a number of sample suites available in the department from previous field trips.
 Those of you going on a spring break trip may be able to collect samples that could be used for a project, but remember, it will take time to have thin sections made up (we send them to a commercial lab), so you'll have to work quickly upon return to get them back in time to prepare your project.
 You may also carry out a mathematical or geochemical modeling project based on literature data.
 All topics must be approved.

 Research: Investigate your samples thoroughly by observing hand samples and thin sections.
-If necessary, we might be able to arrange for chemical or microprobe analysis.
-XRD facilities are available in the Chemistry Dept. Carrying out relevant experiments is also a possibility.
+Chemical or SEM microchemical analysis may be possible, and XRD facilities are available in the Chemistry Dept. Carrying out relevant experiments is also a possibility.
 Thorough analysis of data from the literature on your sample area may be possible as a research project, but this type of project must be much more than a "book report."
 You are encouraged to use diverse source materials, including maps, state and federal reports, journals and books to provide background information for your project.
 Your project should include significant content based on your personal efforts.
 Be creative!

-Presentation Dates: Presentations will be made on May 2 and 4.
+Presentation Dates: Presentations will be made on April 29 and May 1.

 Course Points: 15% of grade

 I am investigating the Pangaré and La Seña Mylonitic Belts in the North Patagonian Massif, Argentina.
 Petrography confirms the presence of granitic augen-mylonites, protomylonites, mylonites, and ultramylonites in these two metamorphic regions.
 I will explain the basic petrography methods that I used in identifying and classifying these mylonites based on their shear stress indicators, folds, and other metamorphic textures.
 I will conclude with a discussion based on emplacement and deformation of this region.